-AlterEcho (Fig. 2) was implemented using Unity 2019.4.13f1 and Python 3.
+AlterEcho (Fig. 3.1) was implemented using Unity 2019.4.13f1 and Python 3.
 Head position, head orientation, and facial landmarks of the streamer are tracked with an iPhone 11 using face anchor data from Apple's ARKit [3], which is piped into Unity.
-The ARKit face anchor data were classified into one of four facial expressions, corresponding to emotions joy, sadness, anger, and neutral (no emotion).
-We used a support vector machine facial expression recognition (FER) model [17] trained with our own dataset.
-While FER deep learning approaches that work directly from video frames have been studied extensively [26], we chose to take as input the ARKit data for performance and robustness.
+We chose ARKit as our tracking solution as it is accessible and cost-effective: the VTubers we collaborated with all either own or have access to an iPhone/iPad that supports ARKit face tracking, which achieves realtime performance with high accuracy [51].
+The ARKit face anchor data are then classified into one of four facial expressions, corresponding to emotions joy, sadness, anger, and neutral (no emotion).
+We used a support vector machine facial expression recognition (FER) model [21] trained with our own dataset, prepared by recording 10 minutes of the authors making different facial expressions, and labeling each frame of ARKit data with the corresponding facial expression.
+While deep learning FER approaches that directly work with video frames have been extensively studied [31], we chose to take as input the ARKit data for performance and robustness.
 Our FER model detects facial expressions for individual frames, which are filtered and used to trigger emotion gestures.
 Audio is continuously processed using Python.
-First, speech recognition and transcription is performed using Azure's Speech To Text cloud service [30].
-Then, the audio is further processed locally with Python libraries for acoustic analysis, i.e., to measure the volume and pitch of each word.
+Speech recognition and transcription is performed using Azure's Speech to Text cloud service [35]; the audio is also processed locally with aubio [5] and PyAudio [42] to perform acoustic analysis, i.e., to measure the volume and pitch of each word.
 Keyboard and mouse events are captured using Python and piped into Unity.
-The Gesture Triggering and Animation Integration modules are implemented in Unity as a C# script.
-Unity handles buffering and rendering, and AlterEcho is streaming-ready using existing streaming software such as OBS Studio [33].
-Note that the audio output of the streaming software needs to be configured to add a delay of 15s to synchronize with the gestures (see Sect.
-3.4.2).